32 Photos of the Incomparable Betty White

 White and actor Michael J. Fox pose for a picture backstage at the 1986 Emmys.
 She won the Emmy for Outstanding Lead Actress in a Comedy Series that year for her role in The Golden Girls, while Fox won the Emmy for Outstanding Lead Actor in a Comedy Series for his role as Alex P. Keaton in Family Ties.

 A pair of pioneers

-Following Betty White into the 21st century, this 2009 shot captures her continued spunk as an octogenarian.
-At age 87, she attends an event at New York City’s Fuse Studios, rocking this bold pink-and-black patterned blouse.
+This 2009 shot captured her continued spunk as an octogenarian.
+At age 87, she attended an event at New York City’s Fuse Studios, rocking this bold pink-and-black patterned blouse.

 A SAG smooch

 Only a few days after her 88th birthday, White got cozy with this delightfully over-the-top tiki statuette, which was bestowed upon her with the Lifetime Achievement Award at the 16th Screen Actors Guild Awards.
 Of course, a full decade after that, her achievements continued.

 White’s lifelong activism for animal rights and her childhood dream of being a forest ranger contributed to her being named an honorary Forest Ranger in 2010.
 Here, she holds a Smokey the Bear stuffed animal during the ceremony in Washington, D.C.

 Arms wide open

 To say Betty White had a legendary career is an understatement.
 She talked about her career at the Museum of Radio and TV in Los Angeles in 2011, where this lovely photo was taken.

 An embrace with Ed Asner